-‘Dancing With The Stars’: Full Cast Announced – Meet The Stars
+‘Dancing With The Stars’: Full Cast Announced — Meet The Stars

 Erika Jayne with Gleb Savchenko

-Erika Jayne rose up the Billboard dance chart with her 2007 hit, “Rollercoaster” which was followed by eight more #1 songs.
-In 2015 she became an official “housewife” and appeared on The Real Housewives of Beverly Hills.
+Erika Jayne rose up the Billboard dance chart with her 2007 hit “Rollercoaster,” which was followed by eight more No. 1 songs.
+In 2015, she became an official “housewife” and appeared on The Real Housewives of Beverly Hills.

 Chris Kattan with Witney Carson